Asia Bond Monitor - September 2012

 The Asia Bond Monitor reviews recent developments in East Asian local currency bond markets along with the outlook, risks, and policy options.
-Sections have updates on global and regional bond markets, and policy and regulatory developments.
+This issue examines the spillover effects of the global financial crisis on LCY debt markets.

 This publication reviews recent developments in East Asian local currency bond markets along with the outlook, risks, and policy options.
 It covers the 10 members of the Association of Southeast Asian Nations plus the People's Republic of China; Hong Kong, China; and the Republic of Korea.

 - Bond Market Developments in the Second Quarter of 2012